eman/meter_reader/README.rst

 ===============================================================================

-Meter Reader is a client library and command line client for retrieving data from the Eagle Energy Gateway.
+Meter Reader is a client library and command line client for retrieving nearly realtime energy usage data from a smart meter via the Eagle Energy Gateway.
 See the following for more: http://www.rainforestautomation.com

 Meter Reader is not affiliated with the Eagle Energy Gateway or